rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular-verification---base.md

 #### Sedimentation and resuspension

-As can be seen in Figure 4 above, the k’s that have a relative difference larger than 1 percentile go from water to sediment or from sediment to water.
+As can be seen in Figure 4 above, the k’s that have a relative difference larger than 0.001 go from water to sediment or from sediment to water.
 Changing the formula for calculating settling velocity when Test = TRUE for the sedimentation and resuspension processes (explained above under ‘Settling velocity’) also solves these differences.

 #### Air